Geetha63/MS-Teams-Scripts/TeamsOwnerMembers details/Readme.md

 4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

-- Get the script from 'Teams_Owner and Members details.ps1' and paste it in windows powershell command prompt
+- Get the script from 'Teams_Owner and Members details.ps1' and paste it in Windows PowerShell command prompt
-- Run the script, script will process the below steps
+- Run the script, it will process the below steps

   1. Provide the Teams Administrator credentials to connect to MicrosoftTeams
   2. It will get the available Teams in the tenant
-  3. After getting the available teams in tanant, script will fetch the owner and members of each team\
+  3. After getting the available Teams in tenant, script will fetch the owner and members of each Team\
  Then exports the details of Teams in your tenant to a .csv file,**Output.csv** will store in the current folder
 # Example
  ```bash